AwhVogelLab/EEGLAB-Pipeline/README.md

 # EEGLAB-Pipeline
-A standardized pipeline for first pass EEG preprocessing and artifact rejection using EEGLAB
+A standardized pipeline for EEG preprocessing and artifact rejection using EEGLAB

 ## Installation